duereg/codetype/src/documents/posts/20120829-cracking-the-coding-interview-javascript-minmax-binary-heap.html.md

 # Cracking the Coding Interview - JavaScript Min/Max Binary Heap

 I finished my second algorithm from [Cracking the Coding Interview](http://www.amazon.com/gp/product/098478280X/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=098478280X&linkCode=as2&tag=aplfopoex-20) - the [Binary Heap](http://en.wikipedia.org/wiki/Binary_heap).
 This algorithm racketed up the complexity from the [Linked List](/posts/20120824-cracking-the-coding-interview-javascript-singly-linked-list).

 The heap's structure is easy to understand - it's a binary tree (a tree where each node can have at most two children).
 In the case of a max heap, the parents have a greater value than their children.
-So the values in a Max Heap decrease as you move down the tree from the parent to children.
+The values in a Max Heap decrease as you move down the tree from the parent to children.

 (This image is from Wikipedia)
 ![Max Tree Example](http://upload.wikimedia.org/wikipedia/commons/thumb/b/bf/Max-heap.png/240px-Max-heap.png)

-The complexity comes from the behaviour.
+The complexity comes from the behavior.
 Though the algorithms are easy to understand, there is enough going on in each one that it's easy to sneak in bugs.
 It took me a bit of time to get each of my implementations the way I wanted it.
 The insert operation is the easiest to implement.
 The algorithm is also straight forward.

   1. Add the element to the bottom of the heap.
   2. Compare the added element with its parent; if they are in the correct order, stop.